richgel999/ufo_data/README.md

 ## Event 13
 Date: 1885
-Description: The Benz Patent-Motorwagen by the German Carl Benz is widely regarded as the world’s first practical modern automobile and was the first car put into series production
+Description: The Benz Patent-Motorwagen by the German Carl Benz is widely regarded as the world’s first practical modern automobile and was the first car put into series production.
 Type: industrial advance
 Reference: [Wikipedia](https://en.wikipedia.org/wiki/Benz_Patent-Motorwagen)